collivier/katacoda-scenarios/xtestingci/firstdriver/install.md

 ```{{execute}}

 ```ansible-role-xtesting/tests/weather/site.yml```{{open}} targets
-all 4 testcases from your own container *127.0.0.1:5000/weather*.
+all 4 test cases from your own container *127.0.0.1:5000/weather*.
 It's worth mentioning that you also ask a private Docker registry via *registry_deploy* to host your new container.